Exploring the Impact of Dataset Statistical Effect Size on Model Performance and Data Sample Size Sufficiency: Methods

 \textbf{Experiment 1.2.1:} For this experiment, model performance across a differing set of features with the same underlying data was compared.
-In this experiment the "income greater than 50k" binary was retained as a label, while the rest of the features were retained as a feature set.
+In this experiment the ”income greater than 50k” binary was retained as a label for the Adult Census dataset and whether a client subscribed a term deposit for the Bank dataset.
+The rest of the features were retained as a feature set.
+A baseline on all performance metrics was initially calculated.
 For this experiment, a series of subsets were devised.
-For each subset one of the features was dropped, and then the averaged effect size for the binary label was recalculated on the reduced feature space.
-An identical sequence of classifiers was then trained, and model performance and associated averaged effect size were calculated.
+For each subset one of the features was dropped, and the effect size of the dropped feature was calculated, again for the Adult Census data.
+An identical sequence of classifiers was then trained, and model performance drop was calculated.
+This produced 14 data points of model performance drop vs. effect size of removed feature.
+The multivariate approach calculated the baseline multivariate effect size.
+Then, for each subset where a different feature was dropped the multivariate effect size was calculated again.
+We then plotted the multivariate effect size drop vs. the performance drop for both datasets.